 - In the same hot pan (you now have bacon fat as the cooking oil), add leeks and garlic.
 Mix and scrape the bottom of the pan using a spatula, picking up all the brown bits.
 Cook for about 2-3 min, until leeks are softened.

-- Add wine (feel free to use an open bottle of whatever you have in the fridge) cook for about 5 min, so the liquid reduces and the alcohol evaporates.
+- Add wine, cook for about 3 to 5 min, so the liquid reduces and the alcohol evaporates.

 - Add a tablespoon of dijon mustard and about a ½ cup of water or stock, mix well.

 - Add cleaned mussels to the pan.
-Using a large spoon, spoon some of the sauce from the bottom over the mussels.
-Close the lid cook until the mussels open, which means they are cooked.
-That's typically 5-7 min but can vary based on the size and cookware.
+Using a large spoon, spoon some of the sauce from the bottom over the mussels and combine.
+Close the lid, and cook for about 5 to 7 minutes or until the mussels open.
+Discard any that did not open.

 Mikaela says